mozilla-l10n/documentation/src/products/review/signoffs.md

 ![Single product, bulk sign-offs page](../../assets/images/signoffs/drivers_view_product.png)

-The number of rows displayed depends on how many pending sign-offs there are for the requested product version.
+The number of rows displayed depends on the number of changesets available to sign off for the requested product version.
 If there aren’t new changesets compared to the existing sign-offs, the table will be empty.

 In each row:
 * The first column shows the locale code, with a link to the locale’s sign-off page for the product version (e.g. `/shipping/signoffs/ach/fx71`).